 - Number of Shots

-Typically, there is standard recommended protocol for the number of HIFU shots that should be adminstered to each region of the face.
+Typically, there is a standard recommended protocol for the number of HIFU shots that should be administered to each region of the face.
 However, clinics may customise the protocol and vary the number of HIFU shots.

 - Treatment protocols

-Sygmalift requires multiple treatment sessions whereas Ulthera and Ultraformer requires only 1 session every 6-12 months.
+Sygmalift requires multiple treatment sessions whereas Ulthera and Ultraformer require only 1 session every 6-12 months.